 The length of time in which the fuel lasts greatly varies based on the amount of usage, duration of cooking, altitude, and environmental conditions.
 A 1 lb propane tank holds 0.236 gallons of fuel which produces 21, 712-BTU of heat.
 A camping propane stove using 20,000 BTU of heat would last one hour and five minutes (21,712 / 20,000).
 Realistically, you can cook three meals from a 1 lb propane tank when cooking 20 minutes per meal.

 Heat output is measured in British Thermal Units (BTUs) and varies based on the type of fuel used.
 This is a critical metric when selecting a camping stove.
-According to Camp Chef, basic outdoor cooking for a few campers requires a stove with an output over 10,000 BTU’s per hour.
+Basic outdoor cooking for a few campers requires a stove with an output over 10,000 BTU’s per hour.

 When cooking for many people or at high altitude and in cold temperatures, 60,000 BTU per hour is recommended.

-In addition to all of these standard considerations when buying a camping stove, you must also look at extra features such as, automatic ignition to improve lighting capabilities, leg levelers for table-top stoves, an integrated fuel line, foldability, lids that double as cutting boards, USB rechargeability, and optional cooking accessories.
+In addition to all of these standard considerations when buying a camping stove, you must also look at extra features, such as how easy the stove is to clean, automatic ignition to improve lighting capabilities, leg levelers for table-top stoves, an integrated fuel line, foldability, lids that double as cutting boards, USB rechargeability, and optional cooking accessories.
 Features like these aren’t necessary, but they can be nice to have.

 As much as I love pre-buttered rolls, peanut butter, and trail mix while camping, it may be time to indulge with a camping stove to enjoy cooked vegetables or a warm cup of ramen following an adventurous and exciting day trailblazing in the wild.
 Having a camping stove can be a great way to prepare meals out in the wild, and there’s a different stove for everyone’s needs.
-Keeping these things in mind can help you choose one that’s right for your camping style so you can make the most of your food.
+Since all you really want is to cook your food properly, keeping these things in mind can help you choose one that’s right for your camping style so you can make the most of your food.